 When it comes to hair wellness, it all starts at the scalp.
 Your scalp literally can stop successful hair growth at the root because it's a place where product residue buildup, dead skin cells and other adverse scalp conditions can form a barrier that new hair growth finds difficult to penetrate.
 Scalp condition is the key to healthy strands for all hair types, so it's important to perform regular scalp detox treatment for the optimal health of your scalp and hair.

-Here's how to tell if your scalp is in need of a detox, plus helpful tips and tricks to get it done.
+Here's how to tell if your scalp is in need of a detox, plus discover the best natural product you can use to detox your scalp ASAP.

 6 Signs Your Scalp Needs Detoxifying